-Labor Policy Bullish 6
+Labor Policy Positive 6

 California Court Blocks DMV from Revoking Immigrant Trucker Licenses